The White Devil

-The White Devil (full original title: The White Divel; or, The Tragedy of Paulo Giordano Ursini, Duke of Brachiano.
-With The Life and Death of Vittoria Corombona the famous Venetian Curtizan) is a tragedy by English playwright John Webster.
-According to Webster's own preface to the 1612 Quarto Edition, "To the Reader", the play's first performance in that year was a notorious failure; he complained that the play was acted in the dead of winter before an unreceptive audience.
+The White Devil (Note: Full original title: The White Divel; or, The Tragedy of Paulo Giordano Ursini, Duke of Brachiano.
+With The Life and Death of Vittoria Corombona the famous Venetian Curtizan) is a tragedy by the English playwright John Webster.
+According to Webster's own preface to the 1612 Quarto Edition, the play's first performance in that year was a notorious failure; he complained that the play was acted in the dead of winter before an unreceptive audience.
 The play's complexity, sophistication, and satire made it a poor fit with the repertory of Queen Anne's Men at the Red Bull Theatre, where it was first performed.
 It was successfully revived in 1630 by Queen Henrietta's Men at the Cockpit Theatre and published again in 1631.

 Background

-The story is loosely based on an event in Italy thirty years prior to the play's composition: the murder of Vittoria Accoramboni in Padua on 22 December 1585.
+The story is loosely based on an event in Italy twenty-seven years prior to the play's composition: the murder of Vittoria Accoramboni in Padua on 22 December 1585.
 Webster's dramatisation of this event turned Italian corruption into a vehicle for depicting "the political and moral state of England in his own day", particularly the corruption in the royal court.

 The play explores the differences between the reality of people and the way they depict themselves as good, "white", or pure.